"Creativity is a Decision" Prize - Sixth Annual Competition

 Winners in different award categories will receive cash prizes for submission of meritorious ideas that are cutting-edge and outside the box and that will lead to submissions of full-scale applications for extramural funding.

-- Three categories of applicants are eligible: Graduate Students; Postdoctoral Fellows; and Faculty and Staff.
+- Three categories of applicants are eligible: Graduate Students; Postdoctoral Fellows; and Faculty (both junior and senior faculty) & Staff.

 - Applicants are welcome from every department and school with UAB.